Romance novellas by women in Nigeria challenge traditions

 “I don’t read them, I just sell them,” says Maharazu.

 Only a couple of the Hausa novels have been translated into English.
 “Sin is a Puppy that Follows You Home” was translated by Indian publishers and subsequently made into a Bollywood movie.
 The book is available on amazon.com, which describes it as “an Islamic soap opera complete with polygamous households, virtuous women, scheming harlots, and black magic.”
-Author Balaraba Ramat Yakubu was herself a child bride twice, after her first husband returned her to her family, and she only learned to read and write as an adult.
+Author Balaraba Ramat Yakubu, a veteran founder of the movement, was herself a child bride twice, after her first husband returned her to her family, and she only learned to read and write as an adult.

 Critics say the novellas give girls unrealistic expectations, inspire rebellion and are un-Islamic.
 The most famous disgraced book is “Matsayin Lover,” about lesbian love at a girls’ boarding school, dating back to 1998.
 Abdulla Uba Adamu says his own friends and fellow writers forced him to remove the book from the market, though he insists it reflects reality.